Aims for giving Homework

-Parents should always communicate this information to teachers immediately through a note in the child’s homework journal or alternatively to make an appointment through the school office to meet with the class teacher.
+Parents should always communicate this information to teachers immediately through a note in the child’s homework journal/email to school/ phone or alternatively to make an appointment through the school office to meet with the class teacher.

 If homework is a stressful experience between parent and child, something is wrong.
 This leads to poor learning and defeats the whole purpose.
 If this happens on a regular basis, parents should contact the class teacher.